Egyptians vote abroad, leadership contest heats up

 Liberal and left-wing activists who helped topple Mubarak have struggled to translate their success on the streets into a prominent role in politics.
 The presidential campaign is mostly a contest between Islamists and Mubarak-era figures.

-Policy paralysis and political bickering have drained some of the optimism that greeted Mubarak's ousting in February 2011.
+Policy paralysis and political bickering has drained some of the optimism that greeted Mubarak's ousting in February 2011.

 The Moussa-Abol Fotouh debate lasted more than four hours and may have entrenched the impression that they are the main contenders.
 The two independent TV stations that aired it said they had been invited because they topped recent opinion polls.